fiznool/mobile-backbone-boilerplate/readme.md

 ###Templates###

-The enry point for the app is `index.html`, responsible for setting up initial styles, meta information and then loading the app using RequireJS.
+The entry point for the app is `index.html`, responsible for setting up initial styles, meta information and then loading the app using RequireJS.

 Each page in the app is written as a Backbone/RequireJS module.
 Markup is injected into these modules using HTML templates.
-These should be stored in the same directoryas the module, using the *.jst* suffix (JavaScript Template).
+These should be stored in the same directory as the module, using the *.jst* suffix (JavaScript Template).

 ###Stylesheets###